-We recommend wearing comfortable clothing and shoes.
-Wear a hat in the summer, as well as sunscreen and sunglasses when outside, between June and September.
-In the winter, between October and April, wear warm clothes as it can be quite windy.
+Comfortable clothing and footwear are recommended.
+Wear a hat in summer, as well as sun protection and sunglasses when you go outside between June and September.
+In the winter season, between October and April, bring warm clothes as it can be quite windy.

 Free access to children under 7.
 There are comfortable high chairs available for children at the restaurant and coffee shop.
 Difficult access for pushchairs.
 Baby carriers are recommended.

 Unfortunately, due to health regulations, we are unable to allow pets in our establishment except for guide dogs for visually impaired persons.

 We appreciate your understanding and apologize for any inconvenience.